Benchba/Python-learning-projects/README.md

 # Python-learning-projects
-Hi!!
-I'm Kittipong.
 I created this folder just to practice my Python skills after learning this through many platforms.
-Hope everyone who enters to this work space can enjoy and sharpen our Python coding skills together.
+Hope everyone who enters to this workspace can enjoy and sharpen our Python coding skills together.